 Allen, Pezeshki, & Chambers, 1996 Key Points

 System Review Baldcypress is highly susceptible

 Species Cypress to the combined stress of

 Approach Review flooding and salinity

-Summary: Seedlin flooding, can grow flooding.
-Pezeshk photosynthesis or ppt).
-Detrimental salinity.
-Davis et more than 50% o found seedlings p with groundwater ngs generally recover from the v rapidly as seedlings subjected i (1990) found no significant e stomatal conductance of balo effects combined flooding and al. (1981) note that bald cypr f the time that trees were floo lanted in a frequently flooded salinity of 2.8 ppt. e stress due to continuous shallow ed to moist soil or periodic effects on height growth, net d cypress seedlings (60 days at 5 d salinity increase with increasing ress is limited to salinity <2 ppt for oded.
-But Myers et al. (1995) marsh grew well for 1-4 years
+Summary: Seedlings generally recover from the stress due to continuous shallow flooding, can grow rapidly as seedlings subjected to moist soil or periodic flooding.
+Pezeshki (1990) found no significant effects on height growth, net photosynthesis or stomatal conductance of bald cypress seedlings (60 days at 5 ppt).
+Detrimental effects combined flooding and salinity increase with increasing salinity.
+Davis et al. (1981) note that bald cypress is limited to salinity <2 ppt for more than 50% of the time that trees were flooded.
+But Myers et al. (1995) found seedlings planted in a frequently flooded marsh grew well for 1-4 years with groundwater salinity of 2.8 ppt.

 Conner, 1994 Key Points

 System South Carolina

-Species Cypress Baldcypress seedlings died within
+Species Cypress Baldcypress seedlings died within two weeks of 10 ppt

 Approach Lab experiment

 Summary: Bald cypress and Chinese tallow seeds raised for 4 months.
 July - October lab experiment.
 Treatments: flooded with 0 ppt (FO), watered with 0 ppt (WO), flooded with 2 ppt (F2), watered with 2 ppt water (W2), flooded with 10 ppt (F10), watered with 10 ppt water (W10), flooded with a simulated storm surge of 32 ppt (FS), watered with a simulated storm surge.
 F10 seedlings died within two weeks.
 Plants survived storm surge treatment (21 ppt- 2.5 ppt over 7 days).